Azerbaijan

 For players on controller, brake pressure adjustments can have minimal impact.
 If you use ABS, maintain 100% brake pressure.
 Otherwise, see above.

 Tyre pressures can have a huge impact on wear and traction.
-For the recommended Austria Setup high rear pressures and lower front pressures are the way to go, however increasing front pressures here will result in faster lap times.
-You will pay in front wear, but if you are finding this not to be an issue then increase to around 24psi.
+Typically high rear pressures and lower front pressures are the way to go, however increasing front pressures here could result in faster lap times.
+You will pay in front wear, but if you are finding this not to be an issue then increase to around 24.5psi.

 We are still working on the fastest setup for the hotlap!
 Unfortunately writers at F1setups.com do this for free, so full time jobs keep us away from developing faster and faster setups for the game as quickly as we would like… But rest assured you will find this updated in a few days, and then again and again each time one of us goes faster!